 All Modules that refer to inquiries about refund requests or return information.
-The bot answered are separated depending on the return time:
+The bot answers are separated according to the return time:

-Find conversational flows that refer to payment-related end user requests.
+Find conversational flows that refer to payment-related visitor requests.
 The bot's answers are grouped depending on the following:

-This conversational flow serves to answer end user inquiries about vouchers.
+This conversational flow serves to answer visitor inquiries about vouchers.

 |Technical issue||This group shows conversational flows that serve to understand any technical problems the chatbot visitor might face.|

-You can find Key Performance Indicator (KPI) tags assigned to specific Modules.
+You can find Tags assigned to specific Modules.

-- Webhook KPI tag: Indicates in which Module a Webhook must be implemented in Module Connections.
+- Webhook Tag: Indicates all Modules in which a Webhook must be implemented in Module Connections.

-- Handover KPI tag: Points to Modules in which a transfer to a real person happens.
-This transfer can either be connected to live chat or create a message to be received by human agents.
+- Handover Tag: Points to Modules in which a transfer to a real person happens.
+This transfer can either be connected to live chat or create a message for human agents.

-- Fallback KPI tag: Marks Fallback Modules triggered whenever the bot does not understand the end user's input.
+- Fallback Tag: Marks Fallback Modules triggered whenever the bot does not understand the visitor's input.

-- KPI tag 4: Set for Module categories that contain organization-specific content.
+- Tag 4: Set for Module categories that contain organization-specific content.
 You may cluster this content following the Domains you have defined for your bot.

-- KPI tag 5: Find out how many visits lead to a feedback rating
+- Tag 5: Find out how many visits lead to a feedback rating.

-- KPI tag 6: Analyse how many users rated an answer as helpful (positive feedback)
+- Tag 6: Analyze how many users rated an answer as helpful (positive feedback).

-- KPI tag 7: Analyse how many users rated an answer as not helpful (negative feedback)
+- Tag 7: Analyze how many users rated an answer as not helpful (negative feedback).

-- KPI tag 8: Have an overview of how many conversations refer to a pre-sales situation the end user was supposedly in.
-Typically, inquiries about general information on shipping, payment, or specific policies apply to KPI 8.
+- Tag 8: Have an overview of how many conversations refer to a pre-sales situation the visitor was supposedly in.
+Typically, inquiries about general information on shipping, payment, or specific policies apply to Tag 8.

-- KPI tag 9: Have an overview of how many conversations refer to a post-sales situation the end user was supposedly in.
-Questions tagged with KPI 9 relate, e.g., to a problem with an order, shipping, or payment.
+- Tag 9: Have an overview of how many conversations refer to a post-sales situation the visitor was supposedly in.
+Questions tagged with Tag 9 relate, e.g., to a problem with an order, shipping, or payment.

 We can now take a closer look at some Module configurations.

-To ease your platform navigation, use Control+F (or Command+F on the Mac) and look for the specific Module titles as listed below.
+To ease your platform navigation, use Ctrl+F (or ⌘ Command+F on a Mac) to look within your bot's canvas for the specific Module titles as listed below.

 The chatbot visitor is asked to phrase the request or question.
-Note that a feature called variation is used here, as the chatbot visitor is likely to come back to this Module.
-By using the variation feature, you give the bot answers a more human touch.
+Note that a feature called variation is used here, as the visitor is likely to come back to this Module.
+Using variations gives the bot answers a more human touch.

 As this Module is also triggered after providing a helpful answer, it is valuable to separate it from the Starting Module.

-Note how the end users' input to the question is saved as a value for the custom variable searchQuery in the Module's Connection tab.
-This variable appears three times as the end user might have more than one query.
+Note how the visitor's input to the question is saved as a value for the Custom Variable searchQuery in the Module's Connection tab.
+The variable appears three times as the user might have more than one query.

 The module connections are configured as such that the bot would check if a value for searchQuery already exists, and if so, save it as searchQuery2 and searchQuery3 accordingly.

 Note that the Fallback Modules are not showing a dotted line in between.
-The reason for the missing line is that each Fallback Module is connected with the following one by being part of the previous Module's Fallback:
+The line is missing because Module Fallback 2 is the previous Module's Fallback.

-Looking at each Fallback Modules' Connections will make this configuration clearer.
+Looking at the Fallback Module's Connections will make this configuration clearer.

 |Evaluation after given answer: Was it helpful?||

-This Module provides you with insights into the quality of your chatbot's answers.
+This Module provides insights into the quality of your chatbot's answers.

-You may include this Module into the conversational flow after any content-rich bot answer, which is why this Module is a predecessor of the Modules below the Categories.
-Remember that the Categories contain content specific to your organization.
+You may include this Module in the conversational flow after any content-rich bot answer, which is why this Module is a predecessor of the Modules below the Categories.
+Remember, the Categories contain your organization-specific content.

 |"No": Answer was helpful||

-Presumably, you like to know why a chatbot visitor has rated an answer as unhelpful.
-Accordingly, you ask the end user for more feedback, offer a transfer to human support, or leave it up to the end user to leave the chat.
+You'll likely want to know why a chatbot visitor has rated an answer as unhelpful.
+Accordingly, you can ask the visitor for more feedback, offer a transfer to human support, or leave it up to the visitor to exit the chat.

 By apologizing and creating easy next action options, you can sustain an engaging user journey and raise the understanding of the chatbot visitor.